bamos/bamos.github.io/cv.md

 ## Snowplow Analytics Ltd.
 ### Software Winter Intern
 + London, United Kingdom (Remote) | December 2013-January 2014
-+ Open-source  __Scala__  development on the Snowplow analytics platform in a startup environment.
++ Open-source  __Scala__  development with a startup on the Snowplow analytics platform.
 + Developed a new server using  __Spray__  and  __Actors__  to store  __Apache Thrift__  events on  __Amazon Kinesis__ .
++ Completed project ahead of schedule, and also ported Snowplow's Scala enrichment process to Kinesis.

 ## Qualcomm, Inc.
 ### Source Integrity Team Software Intern